KennedyIDK/bash-scripts/sway/gammatoggle/README.md

 ## Configuration

-Set the gammastep temerature by editing the `gammastep_temp` variable (default 4500).
+Set the gammastep temperature by editing the `gammastep_temp` variable (default 4500).

 ## Troubleshooting